X (Previously Known as Twitter) introduces Passkeys

 Passkeys on X: What's Next?

-Though there's no official announcement regarding the launch date for X’s passkey feature, the platform is expected to roll out passkeys soon.
-The rapid adoption of passkeys by other tech behemoths, such as GitHub, Google, and TikTok, only strengthens this prediction.
+Though there's no official announcement regarding the further rollout of Xs passkey feature, the platform is expected to roll out passkeys to Android users and other global regions soon.
+The rapid adoption of passkeys by other tech behemoths, such as GitHub, Google, OnlyFans and TikTok, only strengthens this prediction.

 Enjoyed this read?